swiftlang/swift/docs/LibraryEvolution.rst

 However, any members may be added to protocol extensions, and non-public, non-versioned members may always be removed from protocol extensions.

 .. admonition:: TODO

-    We don't have an implementation model hammered out for adding new defaulted requirements, but it is desirable.

-.. admonition:: TODO